juji-io/datalevin/doc/idoc.md

 * Lists are not allowed anywhere; use vectors for arrays.
 * `nil` values are normalized to `:json/null`.
 * Literal `:json/null` is reserved and rejected on input.
+* EDN strings must parse to a map.
 * Markdown content must start under a header (text before any header is invalid).
 * Circular references are rejected.